libxsmm/libxsmm/documentation/libxsmm_samples.md

 This collection of code samples exercises different memory streaming cases when performing the matrix multiplication *C~m&#8239;x&#8239;n~ = alpha &middot; A~m&#8239;x&#8239;k~ &middot; B~k&#8239;x&#8239;n~ + beta &middot; C~m&#8239;x&#8239;n~*: (1)&#160;streaming the matrices A, B, and C which is usually referred as batched matrix multiplication, (2)&#160;streaming the inputs A and B but accumulating C within cache, (3)&#160;streaming the A and C matrices while B is kept in cache, (4)&#160;streaming the B and C matrices while A is kept in cache, and (4)&#160;not streaming any of the operands but repeating the very same multiplication until the requested number of matrix multiplications has been completed.

 Beside of measuring the duration of a test case, the performance is presented in GFLOPS/s.
 As an alternative metric, the memory bandwidth is given (the artificial "cached" case omits to present the cache-memory bandwidth).
-The "pseudo-performance" given in FLOPS/cycle is an artificial scoring, it not only uses a non-standard formula for calculating the FLOPS (*2 \* M \* N \* K - M \* N* rather than *2 \* M \* N \* K*) but also relies on [pseudo clock cycles](https://github.com/hfp/libxsmm/blob/master/include/libxsmm_timer.h#L37):
+The "pseudo-performance" given in FLOPS/cycle is an artificial scoring, it not only uses a non-standard formula for calculating the FLOPS (*2 \* M \* N \* K - M \* N* rather than *2 \* M \* N \* K*) but also relies on (pseudo-)clock cycles:

 ```
 $ ./specialized.sh 0